nana-4/materia-theme/HACKING.md

 File | Description
 :-- | :--
-`_variables.scss` | Variables to allow easier definition of widget sizing/styling.
+`_theme.scss` | Variables to allow easier definition of widget sizing/styling.
 `_color-palette.scss` | Material Design color palette definitions.
 We don't recommend editing this unless Google updates the color scheme.
-`_colors.scss` | Global color definitions.
+`_theme-color.scss` | Global color definitions.
 We keep the number of defined colors to a necessary minimum.
 It covers both the light variant and the dark variant.
-`_colors-public.scss` | SCSS colors exported through GTK to allow for 3rd party apps color mixing.
+`_public-colors.scss` | SCSS colors exported through GTK to allow for 3rd party apps color mixing.
 `_drawing.scss` | Drawing helper mixings/functions to allow easier definition of widget drawing under specific context.
 `_common.scss` | Actual definitions of style for each widget.
 This is where you are likely to add/remove your changes.
 `_apps.scss` <br> `_extensions.scss` | App/extension specific stylings.